rehierl/node-tree-outliner/3-basic-design/3-6-2-extensions.md

 Note that such modifiers are intended to alter the definition of sectioning nodes while being consistent with their default definitions.
-That is, it must be possible to transform any tree, which is defined based upon those extended definitions, into a tree that is solely based upon default definitions (and vice versa, i.e. extended description equivalent-to strict/default description).
+That is, it must be possible to transform any tree, which is defined based upon those extended definitions, into a tree that is solely based upon the default definitions (and vice versa, i.e. extended description equivalent-to strict/default description).

 <!-- ======================================================================= -->